askohnial/repo2/README.md

-# repo2 now it should working
+# repo2 now it should be working